Skip to content

 bash

-make up
+make run

 This will:

-• Start the Buggregator server.
+• Start the Buggregator server

-• Launch the example server for testing features.
+• Launch example services for testing features

-4. Access the Application
+3. Access the Application

-Once the server is up, you can access the following:
+Once the server is up:

 bash